p-n-c/project-prototype-generator/README.md

 To run the generator, you must download it.

-From the terminal cd into the `web-template-generator` directory and run:
+From the terminal cd into the `web-project-generator` directory and run:

 ```bash
 npm link